 - a) Our Organization, as part of corporate social responsibility, supports and engages in activities for the benefit of local communities and important initiatives for the benefit of the society.
-Therefore, we are aware of the importance of supporting goals and people through donations and exerting a positive impact on the society as an Organization. - b) Donations must meet legal and tax requirements.
+We are aware of the importance of supporting goals and people through donations and exerting a positive impact on the society as an Organization. - b) Donations must meet legal and tax requirements. - c) Before donating, the purpose and entity receiving the donation should be carefully verified (it is recommended to conduct a general due diligence of the recipient including e.g.: verification of commercial company or business registers, VAT register, register of beneficial owners, sanction lists, internet sources, in the case of natural persons documents proving identity if the contract is signed at a face-to-face meeting).
+Donations may be made only to organizations that operate according to the law, do not raise ethical and moral controversies, and are consistent with the current social responsibility policy in force in Elemental Capital Group.
+All donations shall be made on the basis of a written agreement, unless a specific form is required by law. - d) Where we have a close relationship with the recipient that may give rise to a conflict of interest, such circumstances should be disclosed and explained.

-- c) Before donating, the purpose and entity receiving the donation should be carefully verified (it is recommended to conduct at least a general due diligence of the recipient).
-Donations may be made only to organizations that operate according to the law, do not raise ethical and moral controversies, and are consistent with the current social responsibility policy in force in our Capital Group. - d) Where we have a close relationship with the recipient that may give rise to a conflict of interest, such circumstances should be disclosed and explained. - e) We never make transfers to the recipient's private account and any amounts provided by us must be reliably and correctly recorded in the books of account of the respective Company. - f) If the entity receiving the donation evades issuing a receipt for the amount received or otherwise tries to hide this fact, this should be carefully verified and explained, and if no adequate explanation is provided, the donation should be waived. - g) A donation exceeding EUR 1,000 requires approval of two members of the Top Management of the Company, regardless of the formal rules of representation.
-In addition, on the occasion of the next audit, the documentation related to it must be clearly and separately submitted for verification by the audit firm. - h) A donation may not be a condition for obtaining or renewing a contract or providing the Company with other business advantages. - i) Our Organization prohibits financing political campaigns.
-Any involvement or subsidization of political goals by Employees and Associates may take place only on their private behalf, without connecting this with the Company. - j) Particular caution should be taken when offering a donation to an entity based in countries with a high risk of corruption.1 - k) Donations made by the Group companies should be reported to the Central Register of Donations and Sponsorship maintained by the Communication
+- e) We do not make cash payments or transfers to the recipient's private account when making a donation to a company or organization, and any money amounts provided by us must be reliably and correctly recorded in the books of account of the respective Company. - f) Any donation made by the Company requires a resolution of the Company's Management Board.
+Documentation related to donation may be subject for verification by the Audit Department. - g) A donation may not be a condition for obtaining or renewing a contract or providing the Company with other business advantages. - h) Our Organization prohibits financing political campaigns.
+Any involvement or subsidization of political goals by Employees and Associates may take place only on their private behalf, without connecting this with the Company. - i) Particular caution should be taken when offering a donation to an entity based in countries with a high risk of corruption.1 - j) Donations made by the Group companies should be reported to the Central Register of Donations and Sponsorship maintained by the Communication.
+Department of the Parent Company.
+The template of the register is attached as Annex No. 3 to the Policy.